Tahir001/website/_pages/engineering.md

 author_profile: true
 ---

-Throughout my time in a tech career, I've taken on various amount of roles in Data (Scientist, Analyst, Engineer) and in Software Engineering (Fullstack, Backend, Data Platforms, Machine Learning).
-This breadth of experience has deeply instilled in me the value of continuous learning.
-From my undergraduate days till now, I’ve relentlessly pursued new programming knowledge, tools, and frameworks to enhance my contributions to projects.
-It's not always easy, but my dedication to mastering challenges has often resonated with peers.
+"In my tech journey, I've held diverse roles in both Data (Scientist, Analyst, Engineer) and Software Engineering (Fullstack, Backend, Data Platforms, Machine Learning).
+Such a varied background has ingrained in me the value of perpetual learning.
+From my undergraduate years to the present, I’ve ceaselessly honed my programming skills, tools, and frameworks, striving to excel in every endeavor.
+While the path isn't always straightforward, my unwavering dedication and transparency about the continuous learning in tech deeply resonate with both peers and aspiring engineers and scientists.

-To promote the idea of lifelong learning, I've created this page to share the notes I've gathered while exploring various technologies.
-I hope these notes prove valuable to your own learning and remind you that we are all constantly learning.
-Remember, none of us knows everything.
-Seeking help and fostering collaboration aren’t just beneficial—they’re essential for personal and professional advancement
+I established this page to champion the spirit of lifelong learning, sharing insights I've gleaned from exploring diverse technologies.
+I hope these notes will aid your own learning journey.
+Always remember: no one has all the answers.
+Embracing help and collaboration is not just beneficial but vital for both personal and professional growth."

 __Current Work & Personal Tech Stack:__ AWS, Docker, Kubernetes, Apache Pulsar, PySpark, Airflow, Flink, AWS Kinesis, Elastic Search, PrestoSQL / Trino, Gitlab CI/CD, Terraform, Python (Scripting, Analysis, & ML - Pandas, Numpy, Pytorch, Tensorflow)